Come and test your endurance and stamina in this unique race format. You’ll be running on beautiful trails in Kenmoir Farm near Ruretse.

 Rules

-The rules of a backyard ultra are set by the international standards.
+The rules of a backyard ultra are applied consistently in all races around the world.
 These rules are very simple, and have been set to ensure that all runners that may qualify for championships have qualified in similar circumstances.

 These rules are non-negotiable, and not even the Race Director can over-rule them.

-- Each loop will start ON the hour.
+- Each yard will start ON the hour.

 - There will be a whistle blown each minute for the 3 minutes leading up to the hour mark so that runners are aware of the start time approaching.